 Some of the side effects that a person experiences when first taking lithium tend to disappear with time.
-One example is nausea, which affects about 10–20% of people in the early stages of lithium treatment.
+One example is nausea, which affects about

 Other short term side effects that a person may experience when first taking lithium include:

 Another potential side effect is cognitive dulling, which is when a person does not feel as “sharp” or alert as they once did.
 Sometimes, a doctor may have difficulty telling whether a person is depressed or experiencing cognitive dulling due to lithium treatment.